julienbrg/vman/README.md

 ## Test

+Create a `.env` file at the root directory with your own keys, then:

 ```shell
 npx hardhat test
 ```

 ## Deploy

-Create a `.env` file at the root directory with your own keys.

 Deploy to Aurora Testnet: